Install A Cantilever Gate

 We have provided the following installation instructions to help make the installation of your cantilever gate system as easy as possible.
 It is important to have the correct length of both the counterbalance and the spacing between the carriages of the gate system.
 Also critical is the size of the foundation.
-We recommend that you read over the cantilever gate installation instructions completely before starting your project.
+Before starting your project, we recommend you completely read the cantilever gate installation instructions.
 Click on the button below to download your own copy of the instructions, allowing you to print a copy for quick reference or take them with you as you begin the installation process.

 1 - Prepare the foundation where the carriage set will be installed at.

-a - Correctly dimension the foundations where the system will be installed while keeping in consideration the weight and the length of the gate that will be installed.
+a - Correctly dimension the foundations where the system will be installed while considering the weight and the length of the gate that will be installed.

 2A - Positioning of the tie rods using the centering template provided.